 Safeguarding - Adult safeguarding is working with adults with care and support needs to keep them safe from abuse or neglect.
 It is a key responsibility of local authorities.

-The Act requires local authorities to make enquires, or ask others to make enquiries, when they think an adult with care and support needs may be at risk of abuse or neglect in their area and to find out what, if any, action may be needed.
+The Act requires local authorities to make enquires, when they think an adult with care and support needs may be at risk of abuse or neglect in their area and to find out what, if any, action may be needed.
 This applies whether or not the authority is actually providing any care and support services to that adult.

 Local authorities are also required to set up a Safeguarding Adults Board (SAB) in their area.